 Parking in Graton:

+No day use parking fee.
 Parking is available off Graton Road behind the old Graton Fire Station (Disabled parking available).

 Parking in Forestville:

 No day use parking fee.
 Trailhead parking lot and picnic area on the south side of Ross Station Road where trail intersects road; Limited street parking at the west end of Pajaro Lane.

 Permitted on leash no longer than 6' in length.
 License required.

 Paved, wheelchair accessible trails.
 Disabled parking available off Graton Road behind the old Graton Fire Station.

 No restrooms or drinking water are available.

-West County Regional Trail runs between
+The West County Regional Trail runs between